Walang Hanggan (2012 TV series): Plot summary

-One year after losing the Guidotti Imports, Emily and Daniel work on their own jobs as Tomas and Nathan try to make their lives miserable.
+One year after losing Guidotti Imports, Emily and Daniel work on their own jobs as Tomas and Nathan try to make their lives miserable.
 Jane's cousin Jean Bonifacio appears and takes over the Bonifacio Bank that figured in the collapse of Guidotti Imports.
 Under a cover identity named Black Lily, Jean secretly sends flowers and also meddles in Emily and Marco's relationship as the lovers are engaged.
 Jean has flashbacks that reveals she is actually Jane, who miraculously survived the plane crash and underwent plastic surgery.
 Tomas becomes the new president of Guidotti Imports by using the money from Miguel, who is driven by his obsession with Emily and continues to threaten Margaret.
 Katerina continues to suffer a miserable life with Nathan as his insanity gets too far.
-Daniel and Katerina attempts to elope together, but Katerina gets abducted by Tomas, and as Johanna discovers the hiding place and tells a depressed Nathan about the location, Nathan confronts and rapes Katerina.
+Daniel and Katerina attempt to elope together, but Katerina gets abducted by Tomas, and as Johanna discovers the hiding place and tells a depressed Nathan about the location, Nathan confronts and rapes Katerina.
 She becomes pregnant and runs away to hide in a far-off location, prompting Daniel to persevere in finding her.
 Whilst hiding from Nathan, Daniel and Katerina eventually reunite in the province of Albay and they discover that Katerina's mother Luisa is alive.
-Marco and Emily makes a surprise wedding night, but Jean stops them by unmasking her true identity as Jane.
+Marco and Emily make a surprise wedding night, but Jean stops them by unmasking her true identity as Jane.
 After she grants Marco's request for an annulment, Jane gets kidnapped by Miguel, and as Margaret attempts to rescue her, she failed as Miguel shoots Jane to death.
 Emily manages to lure Miguel into her trap so the authorities can arrest him.
 Daniel gets into a heated fistfight with Nathan, who stabs himself to frame up Daniel.
 To save Katerina and Henya's life from Nathan, Daniel surrenders himself to the police for frustrated murder, and reunites with Miguel in jail.
 Nathan still threatens Katerina, while Daniel is fatally stabbed by a prison mate hired by Miguel, sending him into a coma.